 Brand Name: Humalog

-Humalog cartridges is used for:
+Humalog cartridges are used for:

-Humalog cartridges is a fast-acting form of the hormone insulin.
+Humalog cartridges are a fast-acting form of the hormone insulin.
 It works by helping your body to use sugar properly.
 This lowers the amount of glucose in the blood, which helps to treat diabetes.

 Do NOT use Humalog cartridges if:

 - you are allergic to any ingredient in Humalog cartridges